Trisfald/veridia-rpg/Traits.md

 ##### Cost: 5 experience points
 Spend two points of mana and take an action.\
 Roll *intuition + arcana*.
 You launch an exploding ball of flames up to 45 meters of distance.
 Deals three points of elemental damage in a radius of three meters.
 Can be dodged.

+### Flame-imbued chamber
+##### *Requirements: chromatic magic 3*
+##### Cost: 5 experience points
+Spend twelve points of mana and perform an eight hours long ritual.
+Divide mana and time by the number of participants.\
+You summon a great fire in the center of a room.
+The flames' temperature is high enough to melt metals.\
+The enchantment lasts one month.

 ### Ice shard
 ##### *Requirements: chromatic magic 3*